pace-neutrons/pace-developers/python_interface/design/01_pace_python_high_level_discussion.md

 Thus, if we always target the latest version of Matlab, we should require users to re-install (upgrade) the **MCR** twice a year, which may not be desirable.

 The compiled Matlab library is a platform-independent Component Technology File (`ctf`) which contains compressed and encrypted versions of the `m` and `mex`-files used in the project.
-The **MCR** is a platform-dependent installation (approximately 1GB download) which contains the base Matlab distribution and libraries but set up to be able to run only code from `ctf`s.
+The **MCR** is a platform-dependent installation (approximately 1GB download) which contains the base Matlab distribution and libraries but is set up to be able to run only code from `ctf`s.
 Code which uses any toolbox will have that toolbox included in the `ctf`.
-Depending on the desired functionality the `ctf` may be deployed as a stand-alone program, C/C++ shared library, Python or Java packages with suitable bindings.
+Depending on the desired functionality the `ctf` may be deployed as a stand-alone program, C/C++ shared library, Python or Java package with suitable bindings.
-Mathworks allows the **MCR** to be packaged with the `ctf` (with suitable bindings) in a single distribution, or just the `ctf` on its own (so needing users to manually install the **MCR**).
+Mathworks allows the **MCR** to be packaged with the `ctf` (with suitable bindings) in a single distribution, or just the `ctf` on its own (so users need to manually install the **MCR**).

 In principle only `m`/`mex`-files packaged in the `ctf` may be called by the compiled Matlab module, but we may package an `m`-file which uses the `eval` function to call any Matlab function in the base distribution.
 The only limitation with this is that new Matlab functions cannot be defined by the user, except anonymous single line functions.